 Leadership Development for a World Class Church

 As we prepare to move into our new home, our leadership team is already preparing for the next stage of our church.
-The past month has been a season of leadership development as Pastor How and Pastor Lia have sent some of our leaders to learn from the best.
+The past month has been a season of leadership development as Pastor Tan Seow How (Pastor How) and Pastor Cecilia Chan (Pastor Lia) have sent some of our leaders to learn from the best.

 Masters of Divinity at